awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-deleting.md

 To delete a blue/green deployment by using the AWS CLI, use the [delete\-blue\-green\-deployment](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-blue-green-deployment.html) command with the following options:
 + `--blue-green-deployment-identifier` – The identifier of the blue/green deployment to be deleted\.
 + `--delete-target` – Specifies that the DB instances in the green environment are deleted\.
+You can't specify this option if the blue/green deployment has a status of `SWITCHOVER_COMPLETED`\.
 + `--no-delete-target` – Specifies that the DB instances in the green environment are retained\.

 **Example Delete a blue/green deployment and the DB instances in the green environment**